 To estimate MSY reference points, one needs to consider an equilibrium recruitment located at the intersection of the replacement line under a given F with the S-RR curve.
-When the S-RR is of the hockey-stick type, the intersection for low-to-moderate Fs occurs where recruitment is constant at the R plateau, hence F{MSY} has the same value as F{max} , the value for which the yield-per-recruit is maximized (a distinct concept).
-When F exceeds F{crash} , where both curves have no intersection, the equilibrium recruitment and yield drop suddenly to zero.
-There may be a problem with stocks exhibiting a flat-topped yield-per-recruit curve with a maximum for high F values, possibly above F{crash} , depending on the steepness of the replacement line (low SSB per recruit).
-In that case F{MSY} will be well under F{max} .
+When the S-RR is of the HS type, the intersection for low-to-moderate Fs takes place where recruitment is constant at the R^ plateau, so F{MSY} has the same value as F{max} , the value for which the yield-per-recruit is maximized (a distinct concept).
+When $F > F{crash}$, i.e. where both curves have no intersection, the equilibrium recruitment and yield drop suddenly to zero.
+There may be a problem with stocks exhibiting a flat-topped, yield-per-recruit curve with a maximum for high F values, possibly above F{crash} , depending on the steepness of the replacement line (low SSB per recruit).
+In that case, F{MSY} will be well beneath F{max} .
 This shows that F{max} can be a risky proxy for F{MSY} , because it does not account for the stock-recruitment process and may at times be dangerously close to F{crash} (Punt and Smith, 2001).
-ICES should not recommend its usage in lieu of F{MSY} (ICES, 2009a).
+ICES should not recommend its use in lieu of F{MSY} (ICES, 2009a).